wp-plugins/threat-scan-plugin/readme.txt

 4. There are no options.
 Clicking on the Settings link will perform the scan.

 == Changelog ==
+= 1.0 =
+* Added more detailed information
+* Confirmed compatibility with Wordpress 3.5

+= 0.9 =
+* Fix small errors and compatibility with Wordpress 3.0

 = 0.8 =
 * First test release

-= 0.9 =
-* Fix small errors and compatibility with Wordpress 3.0

 == Support ==